Understanding the latest Singapore income tax reliefs (2025)

 Note that there are various criteria that you should take note of before you assume that you are entitled to the relief.

-For example, under the Parent Relief, your parent/grandparent cannot have made an annual income of more than $4,000.
-Similarly, to qualify for Spouse Relief, your spouse should not make an annual income of more than $4,000.
-However, from YA2025, the annual income threshold will increase to $8,000 each for both the above reliefs.
+For example, under the Parent Relief, your parent/grandparent cannot have made an annual income of more than $8,000.
+Similarly, to qualify for Spouse Relief, your spouse should not make an annual income of more than $8,000.
+In YA 2025, the annual income threshold has been increased from $4,000 to $8,000 for both the above reliefs.
 It is important to refer to the relevant IRAS page for the latest information.
-Read more about the Handicapped Brother/Sister Relief here.
+Read more about the Sibling Relief (Disability) here.

 Other miscellaneous tax reliefs